 Now entering our 19th year, Healdsburg Jazz enjoys a national reputation for artistic excellence, hosting internationally acclaimed jazz musicians, showcasing the area’s foremost jazz performers and nurturing new talent.
 Whether you are a jazz fan, a lover of live performance, a believer in art education in our schools, or just someone who enjoys a lively hometown vibe, this cultural gem deserves your support.

 Members: Manage your own account using our new Membership portal.

 If you are not already a member, now is the time to Become a Member.
 New benefits include CDs from ECM, Motéma and Highnote Records, and a subscription to DownBeat magazine for Jazz Advocate and above.
 Download our current membership brochure now!

 With this ideal of music as a personal growth opportunity within a cooperative community in mind, the Healdsburg Jazz Festival Organization invites area high schools to participate in a new, free program for high school musicians: the Student Jazz Combo Competition (SJCC).

-The competition, which will take place in April 2017, is a friendly one, emphasizing feedback and poise in performance rather than strict judgment.
+The competition, which will happen on April 22, is a friendly one, emphasizing feedback and poise in performance rather than strict judgment.
 We know from experience that within a jazz combo, young musicians learn to take their turn, find their voice, agree and disagree and come to a resolution—all qualities needed for survival in our world today.